IceHe/lib/mac/initialize.md

 > Recommend to install CLI programs via Homebrew

-Although some softwares has been pre-installed in macOS, their versions are often outdated
+_Although some softwares has been pre-installed in macOS,_ _their versions are often outdated._

-So recommend to install and upgrade them via Homebrew again
+_So recommend to install and upgrade them via Homebrew again._

 ### Required